-Authorised under the authority of Mike Rasenberg, Director of Hazard Assessment
+Authorised1 under the authority of Mike Rasenberg, Director of Hazard Assessment

-Appendix 1: Reasons for the decision

-Appendix 2: Procedure

-Appendix 3: Addressees of the decision and their individual information requirements

-Appendix 4: Conducting and reporting new tests under REACH
+- Appendix 1: Reasons for the request(s) - Appendix 2: Procedure - Appendix 3: Addressees of the decision and their individual information requirements - Appendix 4: Conducting and reporting new tests under REACH

-&lt;sup>1 As this is an electronic document, it is not physically signed.
+1 As this is an electronic document, it is not physically signed.
 This communication has been approved according to ECHA's internal decision-approval process.